slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - never apologize to the politically correct.
 - if you want to destroy any nation without war, make adultery or nudity common in the young generation.
 - Men often believe > *"or pretend > *"that the "Law" is something sacred, or at least a science > *"an unfounded assumption very convenient to governments.
-- low-key activism is often just narcisism. most people don't really understand the issuesthey are being activist about.
-It's just virtue signaling on Social Media.
-A young generation doesn't know what a really debate dosen't include demonizing people and get them canceled.
+- low-key activism is often just narcisism. most people don’t really understand the issuesthey are being activist about.
+It’s just virtue signaling on Social Media.
+A young generation doesn’t know what a really debate dosen’t include demonizing people and get them canceled.
 - 8h workday keep free time scarce and people pay a lot more for convenience, gratification and any other relief they can buy. it keeps them watching television, and its commercials. it keeps them unambitious outisde of work.
 - pandemic imprisoned poor people and freed rich people.
 - the benefits of a world government that federated nations would be an improvement for all.
 We could replace the war model by a policing model.
 We could institute the basic human right of mobility on the planet. we could address the global climate change.
-- minimal amounts of cash improve teh life of poor more than equivalent spending on aid programs or goods.
+- minimal amounts of cash improve the life of poor more than equivalent spending on aid programs or goods.
 - escola meritocratica e o o q podes fazer por ti. mundo n. mundo move-se pelo q podes fazer por mim.
 - politics are a catalyst
-- sufffering is individual. nations or corporations don't suffer.
+- sufffering is individual. nations or corporations don’t suffer.
 - social contracts: public promises.
 Everything is a contract!
 > *"A single death is a tragedy; a million deaths is a statistic."*
 - people accept inequality if the taht person is willing to take risk. (steve jobs vs rent seeking ceo)